MMacgregor3m/Mmacgregor/README.md

 I'm deeply committed to helping people develop systems for self-reliance and personal security.
 I love exploring tech and building Raspberry Pi projects, especially ones that integrate with Ham radio 📻.
 Currently, I'm building out my home lab to advance my career in cybersecurity, starting with a focus on SOC analysis.

-🌍 **Living in Wyoming**
+🌍 **Living in Washington**
 🛠️ Most of my time is spent working on SOC analyst home lab projects to sharpen my cybersecurity skills.
 I dive into Python scripting 🐍, Kali Linux 🐱‍💻, and AWS cloud solutions ☁️.

-📺 **YouTube & Self-Reliance**
+📺 **YouTube
-On my YouTube channel, I share practical skills for self-reliance because I believe in being prepared for an unpredictable world.
+On my YouTube channel, I share insights and skills for tech and lifestyle.
 Adaptation and overcoming challenges are key to growth, and I aim to avoid stagnation—life is about continuous improvement!

 🎧 **Keeping Up with Cybersecurity**
 I stay informed by regularly tuning into the SimplyCyber podcast, which helps me stay updated on the latest in the cybersecurity field.